mortizm1988/PhD_accounting_governance/slides.md

 ---
 # The Stakeholders and the Cost of Processing the Financial Accounting Information

-Learning from disclosures is an active economic choice: trade-off between the cost of processing the information and the benefits of learning from information.
+Learning from disclosures is an active economic choice:
+- trade-off between the cost (benefit) of processing (learning from) the information.

 ![Blankespoor et al., 2019](img/process_costs.png)